Logistex Announces Collaborative Partnership with Geekplus to Further Enhance Warehouse Automation

 Altre News in Rete:

-Logistex Announces Collaborative Partnership with Geekplus to Further Enhance Warehouse Automation investorsobserver.com
+Logistex Announces Collaborative Partnership with Geekplus to Further Enhance Warehouse Automation PR Newswire

 Logistex Announces Collaborative Partnership with Geekplus to Further Enhance Warehouse AutomationWARRINGTON, England, Dec.
 6, 2023 /PRNewswire/ -- Geekplus, the global leader in mobile robot and smart logistics solutions, has partnered with Logistex, a leading provider of warehouse automation sol ...